 The Start Up Loans Company keeps a full list of criteria on its website if you’d like to see what else you can and cannot do with a loan.

 How do you apply for a government business loan?

-Once you’ve done your research, the government has made this scheme quick and easy to apply for.
+Once you’ve done your research, the government has made this startup finance scheme quick and easy to apply for.

-Simply register your details online, and then you’ll be directed to the company’s application form.
-It includes a few questions about your personal situation, how much money you’d like to borrow and what you plan on doing with it.
-You’ll be given access to a personal business advisor if you’ve got any questions during the application process, and then you’ll be asked to consent to a credit check to see whether you’re eligible and can afford a loan.
+Simply register your details online and you’ll be directed to the company’s application form.
+It includes a few questions about your personal situation, how much money you’d like to borrow, and what you plan on doing with it.
+You’ll be given access to a personal business advisor if you’ve got any questions during the application process.
+You’ll then be asked to consent to a credit check to see whether you’re eligible and can afford a loan.

 The Start Up Loans Company also offers a range of document templates – including a cash flow forecast generator – on their website.

-Once you’ve gotten all your documents ready to go, you can submit your application.
-The government will then assess your loan to ensure your business plan is strong and viable, and that your business will be able to afford the repayment scheme associated with the amount you’ve asked to borrow.
+Once you’ve got all your documents ready to go, you can submit your application.
+The government will assess your loan to ensure that your business plan is strong and viable, and that your business will be able to afford the repayment scheme associated with the amount you’ve asked to borrow.

 If your application is approved, you’ll then be sent a Loan Agreement in the post.
 Sign and return it to the Start Up Loans Company, and your funding will then be sent directly to you.
 You’ll also be invited to join the government’s business mentoring scheme.

-The UK Government isn’t the only public organisation in the country that offers business funding schemes.
-A huge number of local authorities offer grants to start-ups in their various catchment areas that are city or industry-specific.
+The UK Government isn’t the only public organisation in the country that offers startup finance ad business funding schemes.
+A huge number of local authorities offer grants to start-ups in their various catchment areas that are city- or industry-specific.
 Many of these do not need to be paid back, as long as you fulfil the specified agreements.